 The capabilities of MDM allow it to communicate with Azure Active Directory and enable several access control options.
 Before your company may utilize network resources, your company's mobile devices must satisfy the requirements established in Intune.
 Within the Intune console, you can regulate specific services for a particular group of users and devices depending on your organization's security policies.

-Microsoft Mobile Device Manager provides basic mobile device management functionality, such as contents provisioning or remote lock and restore.
-Intune mobile device management is a cloud-based service that integrates Microsoft's complete enterprise mobility suite with other company apps.
-For example, it manages the Windows Phone operating system, Exchange Server for email and calendar, ServiceNow for human resources tasks.
+Mobile Device Management describes basic MDM functionality, such as contents provisioning or remote lock and restore.
+Microsoft Intune mobile device management is a cloud-based service that integrates Microsoft's complete enterprise mobility suite with your existing company apps.
+For example, Microsoft Intune acts as an Microsoft endpoint manager and configuration manager across all organization-owned devices and personal devices.

 Intune is a mobile device management solution that integrates with Azure.
 Azure is Microsoft's public cloud.
 Intune is used to manage mobile devices, applications, and data.
 Azure Active Directory is a cloud-based identity and access management solution.
 Intune can use Azure AD to manage users and devices.
 You can think of the difference like this: Azure is Intune's underlying technology that allows it to function.
 At the same time, Azure AD is the identity and access management solution that Intune uses to manage users and devices.
 Microsoft Intune is like an add on for organisations that use Azure when they need fine control of their data and who has access to it.

 No, you cannot use Intune without Azure.
-Intune needs Azure to function.
+Intune needs Azure to function to work as a configuration manager.
 Intune manages features based on Azure that are not controllable in other third-party applications.